Nick507/SmallButton/README.md

 5) Get current state

 Invert flag and using of pullup resistor can be configured per button.
+Do not need to call initialization in setup().

 Library configuration macro:
 TINY_BUTTON_FILTER_TIME_MS - filter time for debouncing (default 50ms)